Dukinja/Dukinja/README.md

 I'm obsessed with Networking.
 I love making Multiplayer games and Mods.

+I am also interested in Electronics and Computer Hardware.

 I Mod Swordigo, GTA and other games.

+I love Football.
+I'm a CB and a CM.
+I also play as a CAM and a LB.